alexfernandez/alexfernandez.github.io/permanent/cv.md

-You may argue that GitHub now owns my CV, but there is a clear difference: it is now only _published_ on GitHub, but the repo is cloned on my own computers.
+You may argue that GitHub now owns my CV, but there is a clear difference: it is now only _published_ on GitHub, but the data is replicated on my own computers and can be republished anywhere else in minutes.
-I could replicate it on any hosted server in minutes.
 I firmly believe that people should own their own data.
-So take that as a "personal interest" for my CV.

 ### Contact